ponagantilikithasri/Sentimental-Analysis-English/README.md

 # Sentiment-Analysis-English-
-A NLP project on Sentiment Analysis
+A NLP project on Sentiment Analysis using English data set